-Sri Lanka is probably the best kitesurfing destination in Asia and one of the best flat water destinations in the world!
+Sri Lanka is probably the best kitesurfing destination in Asia and one of the best flatwater destinations in the world!
 Kitesurfing Sri Lanka= kitesurfing in paradise!
-You will find perfect tropical weather, good wind conditions during 9 months per year, many flat water spots and a lot of CONONUTS!
-What are you wainting to discover Sri Lanka?
+You will find perfect tropical weather, good wind conditions during 9 months per year, many flat water spots and a lot of COCONUTS!

-You didn´t know anything about Kitesurfing Sri Lanka?
-Then, it is your lucky day cause here you will find all you need to know when kitesurfing in Sri Lanka!
-Find out what are the best kite spots when kitesurfing in Sri Lanka and other important impormation when plannnig a kite trip to Sri Lanka
+Here you will find what are the best kite spots when kitesurfing in Sri Lanka and other important impormation when plannnig a kite trip to Sri Lanka

 Most Amazing Kitesurfing Spots in Sri Lanka

 Sri Lanka is one of the best kitesurfing destinations in the world with the very best kite spots you will ever experience!!
 Are you a bloody bleginner?
 Then Sri Lanka is your destination!
 Forget to learn kitesurfing in big and difficult waves.
-Here we have super flat water spots where you will learn kitesurfing easily.
-Oh yeah!
-You don´t belive?
+Here we have amazing flatwater spots where you will learn kitesurfing easily.
 Come to Sri Lanka to kite and you will be riding in 3 days!
-Are you an experienced rider?
-Sri Lanka offers you the best conditions to progress and you can push yourself to your next level!
+Are you aready an experienced rider?
+Sri Lanka offers you the best conditions to progress and to push yourself to the next level!
 Kitesurfing Sri Lanka = kitesurfing in a flat water paradise

-Where are the main kite spots in Sri Lanka?
+Where are located the main kite spots in Sri Lanka?

 You will find the best kitesurfing spots in the North-west coast of the island.
 Why?
 Well, when you see the location of the island and the channel that separates Sri Lanka and India, you can imagine the venturi effect that is created in this unique location.
 It is “FU…ING” windy !